Prashant Chaudhary Prashant is a full-stack digital marketer with a special love for the fintech and payments industry.

 Giving your customers the best experience will keep them happy and bring them back.
 A painfully long loading time for your web pages can irritate potential customers and increase your bounce rate.
 Some of them may never return to the site and look for alternatives.
 While it is crucial to have all the pages on your website load fast, special attention must be paid to the checkout page unless you want abandoned carts.
 You may want to optimise your product images and use a content delivery network (CDN) to enhance website page performance and WooCommerce performance.

 Most customers believe signing up is a tedious process, and there may be many who want to shop just this one time.
-It is an excellent idea to allow them to shop as guests, saving them the hassles of signing up, and still have them shop at your eCommerce store.
+It is an excellent idea to allow them to shop as guests, saving them the hassles of signing up, and still having them shop at your eCommerce store.
 You never know, they may like the experience so much that they’ll promptly sign up without being asked to do so.

 Most eCommerce stores want to sign up visitors and prefer to save their details, including credit card information.
 The fact is, however, that 34% of the shoppers would simply abandon their cart rather than spend time signing up.
 You have a guest checkout feature on WooCommerce, so why not use it?

-9. Adding Notifications during the Checkout Process
+9. Adding notifications during the checkout process

 Shoppers must be able to access their shopping carts quickly, which lets them add or remove products as they go.
 It also speeds up the checkout process when finding their shopping carts without too many hassles.
 Making the checkout process as uncluttered and uncomplicated as possible reduces the cart abandonment rates.